kaxline/software-primer/src.md

 Most people who hire plumbers have tried to fix the leak themselves or have some sort of first-hand experience with the problem in question.
-Very few purchasers of websites and software have attempted to do what they’re asking the developer to do, and it’s a big source of suspicion and doubt.
+Very few purchasers of websites and software have attempted to do what they’re asking the developer to do, and that lack of experience is a big source of suspicion and doubt.
 There’s no visceral way for the client to evaluate a developer’s performance.

 Another thing that might not be clear to the inexperienced: It’s impossible for the developer to account for all the variables before development.
 There are several reasons for this.
-For one, the people and businesses the project is supposed to serve continue to change while the development is happening.
+For one, the people and business needs the project is supposed to serve continue to change while the development is happening.
 And unlike a building, the plans are 'finalized' as the software is built, not before hand.
 It's the darkside of software's instantaneous and potentially limitless nature.
-There are no real physical restraints to rein in a project.
+There are no real physical constraints to rein in a project.

 Also, desires change not only in parallel to development, but in response it.
 Problems are uncovered.
 Problems are created by accident.
 You might as well try to model reality itself.
 At the beginning of the project, the client